 There is a wide range of factors that can cause snoring.
 The most common causes include:

-- Sleep Position: certain ways we sleep can impact the mouth and throat.
-Most notably, sleeping on your back which can lead the mouth to open and the muscles to relax can cause snoring.
+- Sleep Position: specific ways we sleep can impact the mouth and throat.
+Most notably, sleeping on your back, which can lead the mouth to open and the muscles to relax, can cause snoring.

 - Alcohol contains active ingredients that relax throat muscles, so consuming alcohol during the evening can trigger snoring.